-The controlling terminal device can change the configuration settings of a radio modem.
-This is accomplished with the help of SL commands, which can be used during data transfer.
+The controlling terminal device can change the configuration settings of the module.
+This is accomplished with the help of SL commands.
 SL commands can be used to change e.g. the frequency or addresses.
-It is also possible to interrogate a radio modem in order to gain information concerning current settings that are in use.
+It is also possible to ask the radio transceiver module to show current settings which are in use.
 The terminal device is either a PC or a programmable logic (PLC) together with suitable (terminal) program.
 SL commands must be enabled using Programming Mode before they can be used.

-An SL command is a one continuous string of characters, which is separated from other data by pauses that are equal or greater than time defined by Pause length parameter in the set-up.
+An SL command is a continuous string of characters, which is separated from other data by pauses which are equal or greater than time defined by Pause length parameter (default=5 characters) in the set-up.
 No extra characters are allowed at the end of an SL command.
 Serial interface settings are the same as in data transfer and pin 12 of the serial connector MUST NOT be connected to ground (GND).
 SL command is properly recognised also in the case when the command string is terminated in <CR> (=ASCII character no. 13, Carriage Return, 0x0d) or <CR><LF> (<LF> = ASCII char. no. 10, Line Feed, 0x0a).
+Pause according to set Pause Length - parameter is required also in this case.
 If multiple SL commands are sent to the radio modem the next command can be given after receiving the response ("Ok" or "Error") of the proceeding command.
 In addition, it is recommended to implement a timeout to the terminal software for recovering the case when no response is received from the radio modem.